Evaluating In-Context Learning of Libraries for Code Generation: Learning Novel Libraries

-\textbf{Library.} We use the custom `VisProg' library defined in \citet{visprog}.
-The library defines $20$ custom modules that can be used in a Python program which when executed will help solve the above mentioned tasks.
-These modules include various functionalities such as working with computer vision models to manipulate images, querying LLMs for information, etc. \\
+\paragraph{Library.} We use the custom `VisProg' library defined by \citet{visprog}, which has $20$ modules that can be called in a Python program to solve the above tasks.
+These modules include functionalities such as manipulating images with computer vision models, querying LLMs, etc.

-\textbf{In-context supervision.} For this scenario, we experiment with all three different types of supervision formats described in Section \ref{sec:method}.
-As \emph{demonstrations}, we provide examples of instruction paired with corresponding programs (using the VisProg library) in-context.
-When providing \emph{descriptions} as supervision, we include in context the natural language documentation of every function in the VisProg library in a Python docstring format.
-For each function, we specify its name, return type, the name and types of its arguments and a brief description of its functionality.
-For \emph{implementation} supervision, we directly provide the Python implementations of all the functions in the VisProg library.
-Figure \ref{fig:visprog_supervision} provides illustrations of the prompts for all three types of supervision.
+\paragraph{In-context supervision.} We experiment with three different types of supervision explained below and illustrated in Figure \ref{fig:visprog_supervision}.\\ \underline{\emph{Demonstrations}}: We provide examples of instructions paired with corresponding programs that illustrate how to call the VisProg library functions.
+We used the same set of exemplars as was used by \citet{visprog}.
+We provided a total of 20 in-context demonstrations in the prompt.\\ \underline{\emph{Description}}: We provided natural language descriptions of the library functions.
+We include the documentation of every function in VisProg in a Python docstring format.
+For each function, we specify its name, return type, names and types of its arguments, and describe its functionality.\\ \underline{\emph{Implementation}}: We directly provide the Python implementations of all the functions in VisProg.

+We experiment with providing \emph{descriptions} and \emph{implementations} of library functions because both are arguably less expensive to obtain compared to paired demonstrations.
+Descriptions can generally be easily obtained from the documentation of the library.
+Moreover, since the functions of a library are already implemented in the underlying programming language, the implementation data is also readily available.

 It is important to note that for the \emph{description} and \emph{implementation} types of supervision, the model has no exposure to any programs or \emph{any} information about the kinds of instructions in the domain.
-We provide information for \emph{all} the functions in the library, and the model needs to determine which of the functions it needs to use to solve the given example.\\
+We provide information for \emph{all} the functions in the library, and the model needs to determine which functions it needs to use to solve the given example.